tweepy/tweepy/docs/api.rst

 .. method:: API.simple_upload(filename, [file], [media_category], \
                               [additional_owners])

-   Use this endpoint to upload images to Twitter.
+   Use this endpoint to upload media to Twitter.
    This does not use the chunked upload endpoints.

    :param filename: |filename|